open-austin/indigent-defense-stats/README.md

 # Compatibility info

-I did a manual test up to returning search results, most dates have 0 results, so I didn't test scraping case data from the search on any of these.
+I did a manual scraping test up to returning search results, most dates have 0 results, so I didn't test scraping case data from the search on any of these.
 Here is the data:

 23/59 do not work, 61% do work.
 12 of these should be easy to fix, 2 are reCaptcha, 9 are impossible (site down or search disabled). ~76.1% of the population should be scrapable after fixes and without captcha solving. ~2.6% of population is under catpcha.

+Parser for post 2017 sites is not complete.
+Parser for pre-2017 sites works well, but needs a lot more testing.

 ## Williamson, Donton